 Mary Carolyn, an NFL cheerleader-turned-statistician, is the is the latest in our growing team of Science Cheerleaders.
 Let’s meet Mary Carolyn!

 Mary Carolyn: I first became interested in math in grade school, around 6th grade because I had a particularly strong math teacher and she set up speed multiplication competitions in the class and I used to win them.
-It wasn’t until graduate school that I became heavily interested in the scientific method and in statistical analysis.Now I have a BBA in Finance, a Masters Degree in Human Resources, and I have pursued a PhD in statistics but have not completed it yet.
+It wasn’t until graduate school that I became heavily interested in the scientific method and in statistical analysis.Now I have a BBA in Finance and a Masters Degree in Human Resources.

 Favorite and least favorite courses you took to prepare for your work?